hypriot/rpi-kitematic/README.md

 You have to wait some minutes until Kitematic shows on your Mac.

-## Running on your Raspberry Pi 7" display
+## Running on your Raspberry 7" touch screen display

-If your are one of the lucky with the new 7" display you may try the following steps (I haven't done it myself):
+If you are one of the lucky guys with the new Raspberry 7" touch screen display you may try the following steps (I haven't done it myself):
 Login to your Raspberry Pi and install X11:

 ```